neon99999/digitalGardenNeon/src/site/notes/Catch All/Why Am I doing this.md

 I want to be transparent about who I am and what I think.
 I want to be judged by my thoughts rather than the digital twin I craft of myself online.
 And frankly, I don't want y'all to see me.
 If you want to see me, [[Catch All/let's hang out!\|let's hang out!]]

 #### Gradual Refinement of Ideas
 This whole brain dump is also a place for me to refine ideas and grow projects that might otherwise lay dormant.
-This is a process of [[Learning In Public\|Learning In Public]].
+This is a process of [[Catch All/Learning In Public\|Learning In Public]].

 #### Second Brain for Storage and Connections
 Serves as an external repository for my thoughts - I forget stuff, these documents guard it a little better.
 Especially when I can back it up.
 If I lose my mind, you can train a robot to be me.
 Or ten robots!